Aeroluna/LunaCoopMod/README.md

   - Added Metasynaptic Node upgrade at the Infestation Pit.
     - Adds 50 max energy and starts at full energy.

 Gives Zagara a unit that isn't just a-move.
 Mixing defilers allows for taking far more efficient trades.
 Defilers can also easily get energy from consuming Zagara's cheap units.
+Try not to consume your friends.

 - Increased max supply from 100 to 150.